-After gaining admission, international students who would attend MTSU with an F1 student visa must receive an I-20 document from MTSU.
+After gaining admission, international students who would attend MTSU on an F-1 student visa must receive an I-20 document from MTSU.
 Students who need to apply for a new visa in their home country must present this document at the local consular office, during a visa interview.
-Students transferring from another university in the US, or MTSU undergraduate students continuing to an MTSU graduate program, must have a new I-20 indicating they are pursuing graduate study at MTSU.
+Students transferring from another university in the U.S., or MTSU undergraduate students continuing on to an MTSU graduate program, must have a new I-20 indicating they are pursuing graduate study at MTSU.
 Below is a list of documents newly-admitted students must submit in order to receive an I-20 from MTSU.

-Before issuing your I-20 for your visa applicaiton, we must receive:
+Before issuing your I-20 for your visa application, we must receive: